 Total bilateral trade in services in 2017 was valued at $5.8 billion, mostly in the recreational travel, transport and education sectors.
 Services exports were worth $2.3 billion and services imports were valued at $3.5 billion.

 The Japan-Australia Economic Partnership Agreement (JAEPA), which entered into force on 15 January 2015, gives Australian exporters significantly improved market access in goods and services and substantially improves investment protections.
 Both Australia and Japan are key members negotiating high quality regional trade agreements such as the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), and the Regional Comprehensive Economic Partnership (RCEP).

-Japan is Australia's largest source of investment from Asia and fourth-largest overall, with an investment stock of $213.5 billion in 2016.
-Japan was the second largest direct foreign investor in Australia ($90.9 billion) in 2016, accounting for 11.4 per cent of total foreign direct investment.
-Japan was Australia's third-largest destination for foreign investment, with an investment stock of $108.3 billion in 2016.
+Japan is Australia's largest source of investment from Asia and fourth-largest overall, with an investment stock of $219.2 billion at the end of 2017.
+Japan was the second largest direct foreign investor in Australia ($92.5 billion) in 2017, accounting for 10.9 per cent of total foreign direct investment.
+Japan was Australia's third-largest destination for foreign investment, with an investment stock of $125.1 billion in 2017.